singnet/das-toolbox/das-dashboard/backend/README.md

 ### DAS UI - Mini Back-end
-This is a small server with the purpose of executing low-level tasks for the UI, such as executing shell and saving files.
+This is a small proxy server with the purpose of executing low-level tasks for the UI, such as executing shell, das-cli and saving files.

 ### Running the server separate from the UI.